emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+cindex: Indentation in Emacs Lisp
 -->

 A quirk of Emacs Lisp, which may be a feature all along, is how indentation is done.
 Just mark the code you have written and type {{{kbd(TAB)}}}: Emacs will take care to indent it the way it should be done.
 In the case of the ~if~ statement, the "then" part is further in than the "else" part of the logic.
-There is no special meaning to this indentation: you could write everything on a single line like =(if COND THIS ELSE)=, which looks like your typical list, by the way ([[#h:symbols-balanced-expressions-and-quoting][Symbols, balanced expressions, and quoting]]).
+There is no special meaning to this indentation: you could write everything on a single line like =(if COND THIS ELSE)=, which looks like your typical list, by the way ([Symbols, balanced expressions, and quoting](#h:symbols-balanced-expressions-and-quoting)).
 What the indentation does is help you identify imbalances in your parentheses.
 If the different expressions all line up in a way that looks odd, then you are most probably missing a parentheses or have too many of them.
 Generally, expressions at the same level will all line up the same way.
 Those deeper in will have more indentation, and so on.
 Experience will allow you to spot mistakes with mismatching parentheses.
 But even if you do not identify them, you will get an error eventually.
 Rest assured!

 The way ~if~ is written is like a function that takes two or more arguments.
 The "or more" all counts as part of the "else" logic.
 As such, =(if COND THIS)= has no "else" consequence, while =(if COND THIS ELSE1 ELSE2 ELSE3)= will run =ELSE1=, =ELSE2=, and =ELSE3= in order as part of the "else" branch.
 Here is how this looks once you factor in proper indentation: